-In the event of work being temporarily stopped due to inclement weather, shortage of work or any other cause, the guaranteed payment shall be made, provided always that the operative maintains himself on site for working; that he is willing and able to perform satisfactorily such alternative work that he may reasonably be given and that he complies with the instruction of the employer as to when during normal working hours work is to be carried out, interrupted or resumed (where stoppage of work continues for one complete pay week see 'Temporary Lay Off Procedure' below).
+In the event of work being temporarily stopped due to inclement weather, shortage of work or any other cause, the guaranteed payment shall be made, provided always that the operative maintains him or herself on site for working; that he or she is willing and able to perform satisfactorily such alternative work that he or she may reasonably be given and that he or she complies with the instruction of the employer as to when during normal working hours work is to be carried out, interrupted or resumed (where stoppage of work continues for one complete pay week see 'Temporary Lay Off Procedure' below).

-If an operative fails to keep himself available for work at any time during the normal working hours, unless otherwise instructed, he shall be deemed not to have kept himself available for any portion of the day.
+If an operative fails to keep him or herself available for work at any time during the normal working hours, unless otherwise instructed, he shall be deemed not to have kept himself available for any portion of the day.

-An operative shall not be entitled to guaranteed payment for any time during a pay week in which his work is interrupted by virtue of a trade dispute involving himself or other operatives on his particular site, who are employees of the same employer or associated employer.
+An operative shall not be entitled to guaranteed payment for any time during a pay week in which his or her work is interrupted by virtue of a trade dispute involving him or herself or other operatives on his or her particular site, who are employees of the same employer or associated employer.